 - When visiting the daycare, notice if children are occupied and happy in general.

-- The daycare’s cleanliness is essential; check the facility’s conditions and feel free to ask any questions.
+- The daycare’s cleanliness is essential.
+Check the facility’s conditions and feel free to ask any questions.
 Likewise, make sure that caregivers wash their hands before and after every diaper change and meal.

 - The atmosphere should be positive and cheerful; the greatest interest should be the welfare of children.

 Keep these pointers in mind each time you visit a daycare, adding any other requirements that are essential for you.
-It is very important to take the time to choose a daycare and ask the necessary questions before taking your final decision.
+It is very important to take the time to choose a daycare and ask the necessary questions before making your final decision.
 Your baby will spend a lot of time there, so you want it to be a high-quality place for care and stimulation.
 Listen to your instinct and don’t accept something you don’t feel sure about.